mit41301/mit41301/README.md

-## MCS-51 microcontroller with BASIC-52
  # MCS-51 microcontroller with BASIC-52
-### MCS-51 microcontroller with BASIC-52

 **D87C51** with TinyBASIC (4kB ROM)